-Here are the definitions of the various Theisms and related technical terms as I understand them, with links to Dictionary.com for comparison, when available.
+Here are the definitions of the various Theisms and related technical terms as I understand them, with links to Dictionary.com (or, for newer words, Wikipedia) for comparison, when available.
 Some of these refer to specific movements historically (or at least, they started there), whereas others refer to more general concepts that occur throughout the world.
 Some of them may be also used as identity labels.
 The definitions as I give them below describe the concepts themselves, rather than describing people, or experiences.

 Note: As this is a reference post, I am editing this over time to add more terms as I see the need, and sometimes to add a bit more to a definition, as I realize something was left out.
 I will NOT, however, substantially change the definitions given here without leaving some note as to what was previously said.
 I don’t anticipate major changes in my understanding of these words anyway, to be honest.